 NDRI’s infectious disease panel includes:

-NDRI may report other serology data, but donors cannot be ruled “unacceptable” on the basis of reactivity in any test other than those included in the above list.
+NDRI may report other serology data, but donors cannot be ruled “unacceptable” based on reactivity in any test other than those included in the above list.
 We offer testing for biospecimens recovered from organ, tissue and ocular donors.
 This testing is not available for biospecimens recovered from surgical procedures.

 Do I need Institutional Review Board (IRB) approval for my project?

 Academic researchers must provide a copy of your IRB approval letter or an IRB exemption letter from your institution.
-Corporate researchers may use an external IRB or provide a letter from a company official, other than the principle investigator, stating that the use of human tissue in the research is authorized and that you will strictly adhere to universal precautions.
+Corporateresearchers may utilize an external IRB or provide a letter from a company official (other than the Principal Investigator) statingthat the use of human tissue in your research is authorized and universal precautions will be strictly followed.